tilde-lab/tilde/README.txt

 -------------

 On Windows no additional installations are required.
 On Unix/Mac you should have Python (at least of version 2.6), numerical modules (Numpy) and sqlite3 python module pre-installed.
 Typically, this is the case on modern Unix PCs (console command "python -c 'import numpy, sqlite3'" should produce no errors).
-Python 3 was not tested though.
+Note, that Python 3 was never tested.

 License and distribution
 ------------------------